Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images: The Proposed Approach

 where $v_{i\downarrow}$ denotes the raw weight vector and $j$ is the index of each element.
 Using the normalization above can stabilize the learning process.
 Similarly to the top-down path, bottom-up features $C_{2\uparrow} \sim C_{6\uparrow}$ are computed by

 where $Resize(\cdot)$ represents a bilinear interpolation layer and other notations are consistent with Eq.~\ref{eq:1}.
 We adopt residual connections to preserve the original features and prevent gradient vanishing.
-Leveraging the flexible architecture and feature re-weighting strategy, DenseFPN has the capability to optimize the information flow of feature-domain context aggregation during training.
+Leveraging the flexible architecture and feature re-weighting strategy, DenseFPN has the capability to optimize the information flow of context aggregation in feature domain during training.